lawfuyang/ToyRenderer/README.md

     --scene "C:\Workspace\Sponza.gltf"

-- Only gltf & glb.
+- Only gltf.
+No glb.
 The following extensions will assert:
     - EXT_mesh_gpu_instancing
     - KHR_texture_transform
     - KHR_texture_basisu
 - No alpha blending, only opaque materials with Alpha Mask
-- Only textures supported by [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h), or DDS
+- jpeg, png, or dds images only

 ## Images
 ### Meshlet Rendering Pipeline